vngzs/paxos-devops/docs/scaling.md

 This gives us high availability (by running multiple application servers behind a load balancer) and scalability in our persistent storage (we can add more Cassandra nodes to handle a higher workload).

+#### Performance bounds

+Since we are offloading our I/O to Cassandra and mostly serving and storing messages from a ReST API, chances are our system will be I/O bound.
+However, if we find the sha256 calculation is meaningfully limiting (this will be obvious because we will either be storing large messages or the CPU usage on our Python application servers will be high), we can always rewrite our app servers in a language like [Go](https://golang.org/) to make this more efficient.